 That brings me to the point of this blog – Never develop a new website without first defining the business objectives of the website.
 You should ask yourself what is the website suppose to do for your business, how is it going to do it, how are you going to measure the success of the site.
 When you start with these questions in mind you can architect the important functions into your website design.

 Planning your website properly allows you to take advantage of the internet marketing tools available today that were not available last year.
 A lot of websites are stuck in 2001. (update — when we originally wrote this blog in 2011 this was sad, it is even more sad 6 years later as we write the update)

 We call adding search engine optimization into the architecture, taxonomy and link structure “baking in the SEO”.
 We can add the SEO into the site after you have built it, but it is easier and cheaper for us to bake it into the architecture during the planning stage. (still as true and poignant as the day we wrote it in 2011.)

-To bake in the SEO we simply build/change your site to be user friendly and search engine friendly.
-From the taxonomy to the link structure everything should be built for easy access to humans and search robots or spiders.
+To bake in the SEO we simply build / change your website to be user friendly and search engine friendly at its core.
+From the site’s taxonomy to the link structure everything should be built for easy access to humans and search robots or spiders.
 The larger your website and the more content or products you have the more important taxonomy and link structure become.
 Web development, when defined right from the beginning will improve your onsite SEO scores and make your offsite SEO and content marketing more successful.